okffi/avohoito/README.md

 New virtual hosts are set up in folder /etc/apache2/sites-available, by copying an existing configuration and modifying appropriately.
 A new site called "NAME.conf" is taken into use like this:

+0. Use existing confs as templates when creating your own.
+Especially if you're making a new wordpress blog into our multisite environment, copy one of the existing ones and change the server name and log files.

-1. `a2ensite NAME` enables the new site configuration in Apache2 (you can of course manually symlink if you prefer)
+1. `a2ensite NAME` enables the new site configuration in Apache2.

 2. `apache2ctl -t` checks that the configuration syntax is correct. **Remember to do this, since an invalid configuration file can shutdown the entire web server!**